zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Is it in your physical possession or are you going to need to reach out to people?
 - Do you know everything that exists?
  + Is there a chance that a parent or someone else has something in their basement or closet?
-- How hard is your stuff to digitize, are we talking DVDs and SSDs or old floppy disks and reel to reel audio?
+- How hard is your stuff to digitize, are we talking DVDs and SSDs or Advantix film, old floppy disks and reel to reel audio?
 ---
 class: col-2
 # Scanning: "Cheap" versus "Expensive"